louischatriot/nedb/README.md

 ```

 #### Array fields
-When a field in a document is an array, NeDB first tries to see if the query value is an array to perform an exact match, then whether there is an array-specific comparison function (for now there is only `$size`) being used.
+When a field in a document is an array, NeDB first tries to see if the query value is an array to perform an exact match, then whether there is an array-specific comparison function (for now there is only `$size` and `$elemMatch`) being used.
 If not, the query is treated as a query on every element and there is a match if at least one element matches.

 ```javascript
 // Exact match